 Historic Cryptographic Collection.

-from that manual, which contains further information and references.
+was extracted from that manual, which contains further information

 - Gordon Welchman, The Hut Six Story